MyHEAT

 MyHEAT is a company known for empowering urban energy efficiency™ by addressing one of the biggest hurdles faced when engaging people about energy efficiency – its invisibility.

-For years, MyHEAT has delivered its flagship rooftop heat loss product (HEAT Maps platform) to partners across North America, bringing solutions based on awarding-winning technology created at the University of Calgary and behavioural nudging techniques to life.
+For years, MyHEAT has delivered its flagship rooftop heat loss product to partners across North America, bringing solutions based on award-winning technology created at the University of Calgary and behavioural nudging techniques to life.
 We’ve helped millions of home and business owners visualize and compare heat loss across entire cities, encouraging them to take action to save energy and money, while increasing their comfort level and well-being.

 Since our launch, we’ve expanded offerings to promote the adoption of rooftop solar through our SOLAR Maps platform.
 Offered through a partnership with Google, we are working with cities to help residents with their first step on their journey to go solar.